California State University: State Normal Schools

-The California State Normal School, founded in 1862 in San Jose, (today's San Jose State University) is the oldest campus of the CSU system.
+San José State University, founded in 1862 as the California State Normal School, is the oldest campus of the CSU system.

-Today's California State University system is the direct descendant of the Minns Evening Normal School, founded in 1857 by George W. Minns in San Francisco.
-It was a normal school, an institution that educated future teachers in association with the high school system and the first of its kind in California.
+The California State University system traces its history to the Minns Evening Normal School, founded in 1857 by George W. Minns in San Francisco.
+The school was a normal school, an institution for training teachers, and the first of its kind in California.

-The school was taken over by the state in 1862 and moved to San Jose and renamed the California State Normal School; it eventually evolved into San Jose State University.
-A southern branch of the California State Normal School was created in Los Angeles in 1882.
-In 1887, the California State Legislature dropped the word California from the name of the San Jose and Los Angeles schools, renaming them State Normal Schools.
+The school was taken over by the state in 1862 and moved to San Jose.
+Renamed the California State Normal School, it eventually evolved into San Jose State University.
+A southern branch of the California State Normal School was established in Los Angeles in 1882.
+In 1887, the California State Legislature dropped the word California from the names of the San Jose and Los Angeles schools, renaming them State Normal Schools.

-The Northern Branch of the State Normal School, founded 1887, became California State University, Chico.
+California State University, Chico was founded in 1887 as the Northern Branch of the State Normal School.

-Later, other state normal schools were founded at Chico (1887) and San Diego (1897); they did not form a system in the modern sense, in that each normal school had its own board of trustees and all were governed independently from one another.
-By the end of the 19th century, the State Normal School in San Jose was graduating roughly 130 teachers a year and was "one of the best known normal schools in the West."
+Other state normal schools were founded at Chico (1887) and San Diego (1897).
+However, at this time they did not form a university system in the modern sense, as each normal school had its own board of trustees and was governed independently.

-In 1919, the State Normal School at Los Angeles became the Southern Branch of the University of California; in 1927, it became the University of California at Los Angeles.
+In 1919, the State Normal School at Los Angeles became the Southern Branch of the University of California; in 1927, it was renamed the University of California at Los Angeles.